kb-dk/ds-storage/README.md

 # ds-storage

 Ds-Storage is persistent storage for metadata in the 'Digitiale samlinger' project.
-The metadata record are extracted for different collections and added to the ds-storage database.
-The encoding for the metadata is text UTF-8, but the format can be JSON or XML etc. dependant on the specific collection.
-The records for a specific collection can be extracted by a streaming API or with a defined batch size.
-The extract method will return records newer than the given modified data and are returned sorted by modified date.
-The responsibility for keeping track of the last modified data is up the the caller and used as argument for the next extraction call.

-For more information see the API description <http://localhost:8080/ds-storage/api/>.
+For more information about ds-storage and usage see the full description in open API <http://localhost:8080/ds-storage/api/>.

 Developed and maintained by the Royal Danish Library.